What does AMH tell you about fertility?

 Your chronological age reflects your current age, while your biological age is in reference to your ovarian reserve (the quantity of and quality of oocytes at a certain time point).
 Chronological age increases year after year, while biological age decreases year after year until menopause.

 When women are undergoing infertility evaluation, a flurry of testing is usually done.
-This includes:
+This may includes particular tests like:

 - Anti-müllerian hormone (AMH)